doc4d/docs/docs/WebServer/preemptiveWeb.md

 *	Triggers for tables with "Expose as REST resource" attribute

-*	Project methods available through REST ("REST Server" property checked)
+*	ORDA data model class functions called via REST

 For each of these methods and code parts, the compiler will check if the thread-safety rules are respected, and will return errors in case of issues.
 For more information about thread-safety rules, please refer to the *Writing a thread-safe method* paragraph in the *Processes* chapter.